Advisors are critical to the success of any high performing Best Buddies chapter. This year, we are excited to offer two tracks for chapter advisors.

 I need to attend BBLC as a chaperone to my students by district requirements; am I able to stay in their dorm and provide direct support throughout conference?

-Advisors seeking to attend conference as a direct support to students may register as a CHAPERONE for their chapter.
+Advisors attending the conference as a direct support to students may register as a chaperone for their chapter.
 In the chaperone role, advisors will stay in a private dorm room on the same floor as their students and provide support in transitioning to morning activities, to all sessions, at mealtimes, and during evening events.
-Advisors who participate in this role are encouraged to serve as Ambassador Speech Coaches during the day; speech coaches work with individuals with IDD seeking to develop their public speaking and self-advocacy skills.
-Speech coaches support the writing of speeches and presentation skills of ambassadors throughout conference, which results in a final speech at the close of conference.
+Chaperones will not attend sessions with students.

 How can I register for BBLC?